YouTube does not support background playback. For instance, if you exit you YouTube app or lock your smartphone, the video will stop as well.

 However, you can only find popular artist or songs in this app.
 For instance, if you listen to YouTube podcast or other less popular channels, then this app is not what you want.

 I used My Data Manager to find out how much bandwidth does it consume.
-And guess what, it stream the complete video instead of only audio.
+And guess what, it streams the complete video instead of only audio.
 Thus wasting a lot of bandwidths.

 Bottom-line: Okish app to play favorite songs on YouTube in the background.
 But since better alternatives are available, so avoid if you can.